Skiing in Stubaital

 Beginner Skiing in Stubaital

 Families and beginners can have a great day out as well on a limited number of straightforward runs at either Elfer in Neustift itself or Serles in Mieders, lower down the valley.
+Most Stubai lift passes for more than 4 days cover these ski areas as well as the Glacier and Schlick 2000.

 Ski Schools & Ski Lessons in Stubaital

 Are you looking for private or group ski lessons in Stubaital?
 CheckYeti works with leading ski schools and instructors in over 500 ski destinations throughout Austria, France, Germany, Italy and Switzerland.
-Let them help you choose the right ski school or instructor for you.
+Let them help you choose the right ski school or instructor.
 Qualified and experienced ski instructors and guides at 500+ ski destinations, 6,000+ offers and 24,000+ ski school reviews.
 View ski schools, classes, offers and discounts, and pre-book your ski lessons online.

 Book Ski School Lessons Online >